Gabrielli family: Notable members

-The family divided over the centuries in many branches, the most famous of which was the one that settled in Rome and obtained the title of Prince of Prossedi.
+The family divided over the centuries into many branches, the most famous of which was the one that settled in Rome and obtained the title of Prince of Prossedi.
 Two members of this branch married two princesses of the Bonaparte family.
 In 1749 the counts of Carpegna extinguished in the male line and the marquesses Gabrielli inherited their fief, with the principality of Carpegna-Gattara-Scavolino following in 1817.
 The line is currently continuing in the family of the princes di Carpegna-Falconieri-Gabrielli.

-A branch that settled in Fano was styled Gabrielli-Wiseman, and was related to Cardinal Nicholas Wiseman.
-Another branch settled in Fano was styled Gabrielli di Montevecchio, and bears the titles of Duke and Count.
+A branch that settled in Fano was styled Gabrielli-Wiseman and was related to Cardinal Nicholas Wiseman.
+Another branch settled in Fano was styled Gabrielli di Montevecchio and bears the titles of Duke and Count.
 The branch that settled in the Kingdom of the Two Sicilies bears the title of Count Gabrielli and Baron of Quercita.